UVa Course Catalog (Unofficial, Lou's List)

 Offered

 SPAN 3040 is a Language for the Professions course intended for students with interest in Business and Economy related fields.
 Upon completion of this course, students will have acquired the vocabulary and the intercultural competence that will allow them to comfortably and successfully participate in professional settings in Spanish.
-Since SPAN 3040 is a Language for the Professions course, international students that are native speakers of Spanish are ineligible to take the course.
+International students that are native speakers of Spanish are ineligible to take the course.

 SPAN 3050Spanish for Medical Professionals (3)